industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 ## Configuration steps

 You can find the further information about the following steps in the [Documentation](docs/Documentation.md)

-- Install the necessary applications
+- Installation of necessary applications
+- Configuration of Databus
-- Manage the running PLC
+- Managing the running PLC
+- Configuration of connection to MQTT Databus
-- Add the PLC (configure the PLC connection)
+- Adding the PLC
-- Add and run the trace jobs
+- Adding and configuring of Trace Job
-- Configure the Databus
+- Running the Trace Job
-- Publish the trace jobs to Databus
+- Publishing the Trace Jobs to Databus
+- Observing the Trace Jobs and data exporting
+- Checking the published data in IIH Essentials
+- Adding the second PLC and high speed sampling testing
-- Configure Flow Creator
+-
 ## Usage

 The application SIMATIC AX Trace Diagnostics offers the following functionalities: